-As a life insurance agent, you may have had an applicant with a positive cotinine result tell you things like this:
+You may have encountered an applicant with a positive cotinine result who said things like:

-“I’ve never had a cigarette before in my life”
+- “I’ve never had a cigarette in my life.”

 The truth is that those types of explanations do not generally hold true.
 Indulging in a rare cigar or being around people who smoke is most likely not going to result in a positive cotinine result.
-A positive cotinine test is usually the result of someone who smokes, chews tobacco or wears a nicotine patch.
+A positive cotinine test is usually the result someone who smokes or chews tobacco, vapes using a cotinine cartridge or wears a nicotine patch.

 There will always be myths about smoking, but a laboratory test can see through the smoke and get the real results.